MEMBERSHIP

 - Life Insurance

-It's important to note that, as a rule, homeowners and renters insurance does not cover damage from flooding.
-To protect your home, be sure to understand the risk of flooding and what your insurance options are.
+Standard homeowners and renters insurance does not cover flood damage.
+Find out if you need flood insurance and learn where to get it.
+It's important to note that, as a rule, homeowners, condo owners, and renters insurance does not cover damage from flooding.
+To protect your home, be sure to understand the risk of flooding and your insurance options.

 You will need flood insurance if you live in a designated flood zone.
 But flooding can also occur in inland areas and away from major rivers.
 Consider buying a flood insurance policy if your house could be flooded by melting snow, an overflowing creek or pond, or water running down a steep hill.

-However, the NFIP provides only actual cash value coverage for your possessions.
-That means you'll get the current value of your possessions, which may be considerably less than the cost you'll incur to replace them, especially if they are older and have depreciated in value.
+NFIP provides replacement cost coverage for the structure of your home.
+This means the policy will cover the amount necessary to rebuild your home as it was before the damage.
+However, NFIP provides only actual cash value coverage for your possessions, meaning you will get the current value of your possessions.
+This amount may be considerably less than the cost you incur to replace them, especially if they are older and have depreciated value.
+There may also be limits on NFIP coverage for furniture and other belongings stored in your basement.

 There are two types of private market flood insurance:

-Additional resources National Flood Insurance Program (NFIP) - 888-379-9531
+National Flood Insurance Program (NFIP) - 888-379-9531

 Next steps: Whether you've had a flood or just dampness, learn how to protect your home against mold.